heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 `adminShouldBeAbleToCreateApplication`
 * create an app

-*assertion :  alert message "Application has been successfully created." shown* *assertion :  app name found once in the apps table*<br><br>
+*assertion :  alert message "Application has been successfully created." shown*<br>
+*assertion :  app name found once in the apps table*<br><br>